SilvioContreiras/noz-group-challenge/README.md

-## Simple application to test some knowleges regarding Js stack
+## A Simple application to test some knowleges regarding Js stack

 ## Frontend